 On December 3rd the Augusta Rowers took both Zoom & Colour Patch to the large dam just adjacent to Nannup townsite for the launching of Nannup's skiff - 'Ducks on the Pond'.
-The festivities included a drive through the town then 'piped by the bag piper' before the traditional blessing with a single malt whisky.
-The Augusta Rowers provided the 'salute' to Ducks on the Pond by raising their oars while she rowed between our two skiffs accompanied by the bagpiper our participation & assistance throughout the build was greatly appreciated and acknowledged.
+The festivities included a drive through the town then 'piped by the Santa with his 'helper - Sue bag piper' before the traditional blessing with a single malt whisky.
+The Augusta Rowers provided the 'salute' to Ducks on the Pond by raising their oars while she rowed between our two skiffs accompanied by the bagpiper - our participation & assistance throughout the build was greatly appreciated and acknowledged.